senithkay/vscode-extensions-public/workspaces/bi/bi-extension/README.md

-# Project Kola
+# Project WSO2 Ballerina Integrator

-This is kola
+This is WSO2 Ballerina Integrator